 Grand Canyon South Rim

-The Most Visited Attraction In AZ.
+The Most Visited Attraction in Arizona

 Particularly during summer vacation months, visitors should expect heavy traffic and parking problems.
 If you want to avoid crowds, the best time to visit is from November through February.
 During the winter, heavy snow at the high altitude could be a travel consideration.
 However, the views of the Canyon dusted with snow is a spectacularly beautiful sight.